Have more questions about rodent control? Check out our Education Center for faq’s regarding rodents and other pests.

-Step 1: Schedule your free pest control inspection with our NAHS office staff.
+Step 1: Schedule your pest control inspection with our NAHS office staff.

 Step 2: A specially trained Field Representative will inspect the home inside and out looking for: